ant-media/Plugins/WebpageRecordingPlugin/README.md

 ### Clone the repository

+Get the source code from GitHub.
     ```
     git clone https://github.com/ant-media/Plugins
     ```

 ### Go to the Webpage Recording Plugin directory

+Run following question to go to the Webpage Recording Plugin directory
     ```
     cd Plugins/WebpageRecordingPlugin
     ```